9 Mile Garden offers new line up for 2022 food truck season

-ST. LOUIS COUNTY (KMOV.com) -- Tuesday, the 9 Mile Garden will welcome back local foodies for the 2022 food garden season.
+ST. LOUIS, Mo.
+(KMOV) - Tuesday, the 9 Mile Garden will welcome back local foodies for the 2022 food garden season.

 Over 30 local businesses will offer unique cuisines seven days a week for lunch and dinner.